Henry Mathewson

-Henry Mathewson (December 24, 1886 – July 1, 1917) was an American professional baseball player that appeared in three games with the National League's New York Giants between the 1906 and 1907 seasons.
-A younger brother of Hall of Famer Christy Mathewson, Henry Mathewson's career was primarily spent pitching semi-professional baseball until his death at the age of 30.
+Henry Mathewson (December 24, 1886 – July 1, 1917) was an American professional baseball player who appeared in a total of three games with the National League's New York Giants in the 1906 and 1907 seasons.
+He was a younger brother of Hall of Famer Christy Mathewson.
+His career was primarily spent pitching semi-professional baseball until his death at the age of 30.

 Early life

 Henry Mathewson was born on December 24, 1886, as the fourth of six children.
 Henry was the third of four Mathewson brothers, after older brothers Christy and Cyril (who died as an infant), and before younger brother Nicholas.
 His father, Gilbert, was a postmaster for the United States Senate, and his mother, Minerva, was a leader of the local Woman's Christian Temperance Union.
 Minerva was said to be responsible for teaching Henry and the other Mathewson brothers to throw.